Is Breast Reduction Surgery Safe? Is it Painful?

 Considering breast reduction surgery is a big deal, We're here to help settle your nerves and address honestly the biggest concerns surrounding pain and safety.

 Undergoing any form of surgery is a big decision for any patient to make and breast reduction surgery is no different.
-It's highly possible that you've been considering this procedure for a long time but there is that voice it the back of your head that's holding you back.
+It's highly possible that you've been considering this procedure for a long time but there is that voice in the back of your head that's holding you back.
 Many patients experience feelings of fear and are scared about the risks, results and the prospect of pain.
-No doubt you want to know is breast reduction surgery painful and what risks there are.
-These are all perfectly natural concerns to have but doing as much research as possible and addressing these worries will help you in your desire to move forward with the breast reduction surgery.
+No doubt you want to know if breast reduction surgery is painful and what risks there are.
+These are all perfectly natural concerns to have but doing as much research as possible and addressing these worries will help you in your desire to move forward with breast reduction surgery.

 Pain is a very personal thing, what's slightly uncomfortable for one individual, hurts for another.
 During the procedure itself you'll be under a general anaesthetic meaning you will be asleep and unaware of anything that's happening.
 When you awake in your room you'll likely feel groggy and in some cases a bit nauseous, but you'll be monitored by the nurses to make sure you're well enough to be discharged.
-You'll feel tenderness in the chest area and will be fitted with your post-op bra.
+You'll feel tenderness in the chest area and may be fitted with your post-op bra.

 You can expect to be given painkillers and a hospital contact when you're discharged following the procedure.
 These will help in making you feel more comfortable during the initial recovery period.
-Typically, you can expect to take painkillers as prescribed for one to two weeks, but do discuss any ongoing discomfort at your followup appointments.
+Typically, you can expect to take painkillers as prescribed for one to two weeks, but do discuss any ongoing discomfort at your follow-up appointments.
 You may also have drains placed in the breast to help draw out any fluids the body creates when healing, you'll be shown how to care for these by a nurse, but the drains may cause extra sensitivity around these sites.

 It's important to pay attention to your body, if you're feeling particularly tender or sensitive then you should resist pushing yourself too much and take the time to rest.
 We understand it's important for you to get back to everyday activities as quickly as possible, but overexerting the body following surgery can actually delay or negatively affect the recovery and results.